stvkoch/context-observable/README.md

 );
 ```

-## How you dispatch action to epics and to reducers?
+## How you dispatch actions to epics and to reducers?

 ```
 import {Consumer} from 'context-observable';